The-Free-MRE-Foundation/awp/README.md

 # Altspace World Preserver
-A tool to help altspacer preserve worlds before it shuts down.
+A tool to help altspacer preserve worlds before Altspace shuts down.
 # Download
-- Go to release page, and download the tgz file.
+- Go to the [release page](https://github.com/The-Free-MRE-Foundation/awp/releases), and download the tgz file.
 # Installation
 - Open Unity Hub and create a new Unity 2020.3.18 project.
 For your template, select Universal Render Pipeline.
 - In Unity on the menu bar, select Window > Package Manager.